Saturday, July 11, 2026

 The ‘Starbucks’ of Bowling

-In addition to “gobbling up” as many bowling centers as it can, the company has raised prices, pushed customers to buy more alcohol and promoted gambling through an app launched in 2022, according to the suit.
+In addition to “gobbling up” as many bowling centers as it could, the company has raised prices, pushed customers to buy more alcohol and promoted gambling through an app launched in 2022, according to the suit.
 That app, MoneyBowl, “solicits bets from customers on various bowling outcomes.”
 In states where sports betting is illegal, the app is still available, but instead of cash payouts, customers can win coupons.

 Becca Mahon/Battle Creek Enquirer/Imagn Images